PackeTsar/meraki-cli/COMMAND_GUIDE.md

 ## Batch Switch Update Network Switch Dhcp Server Policy

-**Update the DHCP server policy**
+**Update the DHCP server settings**

 https://developer.cisco.com/meraki/api-v1/#!update-network-switch-dhcp-server-policy

 ##### Arguments
 - `--networkId` (string): (required)
+- `--alerts` (object): Alert settings for DHCP servers
 - `--defaultPolicy` (string): 'allow' or 'block' new DHCP servers.
 Default value is 'allow'.
-- `--allowedServers` (array): List the MAC addresses of DHCP servers to permit on the network.
-Applicable only if defaultPolicy is set to block.
+- `--allowedServers` (array): List the MAC addresses of DHCP servers to permit on the network when defaultPolicy is set to block.
 An empty array will clear the entries.
-- `--blockedServers` (array): List the MAC addresses of DHCP servers to block on the network.
-Applicable only if defaultPolicy is set to allow.
+- `--blockedServers` (array): List the MAC addresses of DHCP servers to block on the network when defaultPolicy is set to allow.
 An empty array will clear the entries.
+- `--arpInspection` (object): Dynamic ARP Inspection settings

 ##### Example: